Scheduling

-The 4-Week Job Calendar
+The 2 and 4-Week Job Calendar

-Schedule showing 1 of 2 weeks
+Schedule showing 2 weeks (cropped image)

 Set Up Your Task Deadlines for Each Job

 The tasks associated with a job can be tracked effectively.
-A separate tasks screen (the 3rd tab shown below), allows you to enter all the deadlines for a job.
+A separate tasks screen (the 3rd tab, shown below), allows you to enter all the deadlines for a job.
 A related tasks table stores any additional information about the task such as addresses, contact people, etc..

 Employees Have Their Own Task Lists

 Employees can view their own tasks and keep them current by checking off tasks as they are completed.
+This allows traffic and project managers to see who can take on more work or who is overloaded and needs relief to meet deadlines.

 Which they can print